 - Use a sharp knife (I suggest a serrated knife) to cut thin slices and serve immediately.
 Store leftovers in the freezer.

-Make ahead tip: Step 3 can be prepared up to 3 days in advance.
+- Make Ahead Instructions: Step 3 can be prepared up to 3 days in advance.
 Brownie base can be prepared up to 3 days in advance as well.
 Cover and store at room temperature.
 My recommendation for making ahead is to assemble the entire brownie baked Alaska with meringue topping, freezing for up to 1-2 days, then torching or baking right before serving.
 The meringue covered Alaska holds up wonderfully in the freezer and your guests will love to watch the meringue toast!
 The brownie will be pretty hard, but warms up quickly as you begin slicing.

-- Ice cream is sold in 1.5 quart containers.
+- Ice Cream: Ice cream is sold in 1.5 quart containers.
 You need 2 for the full baked Alaska.
 If making the baked Alaska brownie cupcakes, you only need 1.
 See next recipe note for baked Alaska brownie cupcakes.

-- To make baked Alaska brownie cupcakes, line 12-count muffin pan with liners.
+- Cupcakes: To make baked Alaska brownie cupcakes, line 12-count muffin pan with liners.
 Pour brownie batter evenly into each, filling about ¾ full.
 Line a 2nd muffin pan with liners if there’s extra batter.
 (This brownie recipe makes about 14 and this brownie recipe makes about 18.)
 Bake either recipe for 22-26 minutes or until a toothpick inserted in the center comes out mostly clean without any wet batter.
 Allow brownie cupcakes to cool completely (in the pan or out of the pan, doesn’t matter!).
 Once cool, unwrap each.
 Make meringue as directed in step 7.
 Top brownie cupcakes with a scoop of ice cream.
 Continue with step 10.